Cervical artificial disc replacement complications

 - Range of motion was reported as only slightly better in the cervical disc replacements and posterior cervical foraminotomy groups, without statistical significance.
-Complete range of motion significantly increased in cervical disc replacement, slightly increased in posterior cervical foraminotomy group as compared to the results of the anterior cervical discectomy and fusion group, where cervical range of motion decreased.
+The complete range of motion significantly increased in cervical disc replacement, and slightly increased in the posterior cervical foraminotomy group as compared to the results of the anterior cervical discectomy and fusion group, where the cervical range of motion decreased.

-- anterior cervical discectomy and fusion provides the lowest reoperation rate.
+- Anterior cervical discectomy and fusion provide the lowest reoperation rate.

-- Cervical disc replacement is effective in ameliorating cervical range of motions.
+- Cervical disc replacement is effective in ameliorating the cervical range of motion.

-- posterior cervical foraminotomy has a greater probability of reoperation; however, range of motion after surgery is better than with anterior cervical discectomy.
+- Posterior cervical foraminotomy has a greater probability of reoperation; however, the range of motion after surgery is better than with anterior cervical discectomy.

-Yet within the medical community is a debate between what is considered successful cervical artificial disc replacement, when cervical artificial disc replacement should be chosen over anterior cervical discectomy with fusion and when patients should reconsider the surgical recommendation.
+Yet within the medical community is a debate about what is considered successful cervical artificial disc replacement, when cervical artificial disc replacement should be chosen over anterior cervical discectomy with fusion, and when patients should reconsider the surgical recommendation.

-In research from the Department of Orthopedic Surgery, Newton-Wellesley Hospital/Harvard Medical School, published in the Journal of orthopaedic translation, July 2019, (2) doctors wrote: “The subaxial cervical spine (C3, C4, C5, C6, C7) is the most mobile region of the cervical spine, allowing positioning of the head in a multitude of positions for various activities of daily living.
-As the discs degenerate, the relationship between alteration in kinematics (natural motion), resting alignment and symptom development is not clear.”
+In research from the Department of Orthopedic Surgery, Newton-Wellesley Hospital/Harvard Medical School, published in the Journal of Orthopaedic Translation, July 2019, (9) doctors wrote: “The subaxial cervical spine (C3, C4, C5, C6, C7) is the most mobile region of the cervical spine, allowing positioning of the head in a multitude of positions for various activities of daily living.
+As the discs degenerate, the relationship between alteration in kinematics (natural motion), resting alignment, and symptom development are not clear.”

-(Explanatory note: As cervical degenerative disease occurs, it is not clear what causes the development of the person’s pain challenges or what causes one person to have symptoms of cervical spine degenerative disease and why another person with similar degenerative disease will have no symptoms.)
+(Explanatory note: As cervical degenerative disease occurs, it is not clear what causes the development of the person’s pain challenges or what causes one person to have symptoms of cervical spine degenerative disease, and why another person with a similar degenerative disease will have no symptoms.)

 Again, what the research suggests is that:

-- For some patients symptomatic adjacent segment degeneration is not eliminated and reoperation rates of approximately 9% were reported at 24 months after surgery.
+- For some patients, symptomatic adjacent segment degeneration is not eliminated and reoperation rates of approximately 9% were reported 24 months after surgery.

 - The complications after total disc replacement surgery are thought to be caused by inadequate natural movement restoration